wotakumoe/wotaku/guides/discrip.md

 :::details I have another question not answered here.

 If it's related to MakeMKV, you can ask on [their forums.](https://forum.makemkv.com/forum/) If it's related to AnyDVD, you can ask on [RedFox's forums.](https://forum.redfox.bz/) These two have very helpful members (although you shouldn't mention that you're using it for piracy.
 Obviously.)
-You can also try asking on [FMHY](https://fmhy.divolt.xyz/)
+You can also try asking on [FMHY](https://fmhy.divolt.xyz/) or  on [c/piracy](https://lemmy.dbzer0.com/c/piracy).
 :::